exakat/exakat/docs/src/Commands.rst

 upgrade
 -------

 Upgrade exakat itself.
-By default, this is a dry run : only the availability of a new version is reported.
+By default, this command only checks for the availability of a new version : it doesn't upgrade immediately.

 Use -u option to actually replace the current phar archive.

+Use -version option to downgrade or upgrade to a specific version.

-In case the upgrade command file, you may also download manually the `.phar` from the exakat.io website : `dist.exakat.io <http://dist.exakat.io/>`_.
+In case the upgrade command file, you may also download manually the `.phar` from the exakat.io website : `www.exakat.io <http://www.exakat.io/versions/>`_.
 Then replace the current version with the new one.

 Command
 #######